kfl/adventofcode_2024/notes.md

 Day 20: Race Condition
 ----------------------

+Didn't solve the puzzle on December 20, 2024.

+**Solved it on December 29, 2024**

 **Language used:** Haskell

 **Parsing strategy:** read abuse.

-**Thoughts on the puzzle:** Didn't solve the puzzle on December 20, 2024.
+**Thoughts on the puzzle:** Used BFS to find initial path.
+Part 1 is an almost literal implementation of the specification.
+I part 2 I take a bit more care not to construct duplicates, but otherwise it's basically the same solution.

 Day 21: Keypad Conundrum